akhilnalliboina/akhilnalliboina/README.md

 ### Hi there.
 I'm Akhil Nalliboina 👋

-I'm a student 👨‍💻 from Siegen, Germany who loves to create web applications 🌐 with focus on User experience.
+I'm a student 👨‍💻 from Siegen, Germany who loves to create applications 🌐 with focus on User experience.

 - 🔭 I’m currently working on building web based applications.
 - 🌱 I’m currently learning Angular, .NET.